papadokolos/RTags/README.md

 #### Setting up RTags to work for the first time
 Now that you have RTags installed, it is time to use it to parse your code.
 A full guide can be found in [RTags' README](https://github.com/Andersbakken/rtags#setup), but basically it sums up to three steps:
-1. Execute RTags server by opening a terminal and simply executing the command `rdm`
+1. Execute RTags server by opening a terminal and simply executing the command `rdm`.
 2. Generate a [compilation databse](https://clang.llvm.org/docs/JSONCompilationDatabase.html) for your code.
 This file informs RTags how you build your code.

    - If you build using _CMake_: